EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-troubleshooting.md

 Follow the steps below to configure the instance:

 1. Go to the Google Cloud Console and navigate to the Compute Engine tab.
 2. Select the instance and click `Stop`.
 This will temporarily shut down the server and stop the instance.
-You will be ablt to start it back up later.
+You will be able to start it back up later.
 3. Click the instance name in the list of instances to open up the details page, then click `Edit` at the top.
 4. Scroll down to the subheading named `Access scopes` and select `Allow full access to all Cloud APIs`.
 5. Click `Save` to save the changes.